Abortion in focus in Wisconsin, Minnesota midterm primary voting

 Also in Wisconsin, Democrats will choose a candidate to take on U.S. Senator Ron Johnson, who is perhaps the most vulnerable Republican senator.
 Lieutenant Governor Mandela Barnes, who would be the state's first Black U.S. senator, is widely expected to win the nomination.

 The battle for Johnson's seat could determine which party controls the Senate.
-The chamber is currently split 50-50 with Democratic Vice President Kamala Harris casting tie-breaking votes, as she did on Sunday to advance a sweeping domestic bill intended to fight climate change, lower healthcare costs and raise taxes on the biggest corporations.
+The chamber is currently split 50-50 with Democratic Vice President Kamala Harris casting tie-breaking votes.

 Voters in Connecticut and Vermont will choose nominees for congressional and statewide races as well.